ogait001/academic-profile/_posts/2026-05-01-two-meanings-of-is.md

 ---

-*Note on Relation to Previous Work: This essay continues themes developed in earlier work on presence, temporality, and ontological grounding, but it is not a repetition of those arguments.
+*Note on relation to previous work: This essay continues themes developed in earlier work on presence, temporality, and ontological grounding, but it is not a repetition of those arguments.
 Where the previous essay ranged broadly across phenomenology, metaphysics, and theological reflection, the present study narrows its focus to a single interlocutor: Martin Heidegger.
 Its purpose is to examine, in a more concentrated form, whether Heidegger's account of Being as disclosed through temporality sufficiently addresses the distinct question of ontological ground.*

 ---